Atlas (1812 EIC ship): Career

 On 10 July 1811 the EIC contracted with Messers.
 Staniforth and Blunt for the building of a vessel of 1200 tons (bm) at Paul, near Hull.
 They agreed a rate of £18 5s per ton for six voyages, and £5 19s per ton building allowance.

 Atlas was launched in October 1812.
 On 24 December Captain Charles Otway Mayne acquired a letter of marque.
 He would remain captain of Atlas for all six of these voyages.

 1st EIC voyage (1813–1814)

 Atlas sailed from Portsmouth on 29 January 1813, bound for Madras and China.
 On 7 May she was at Simons Bay, and on 7 July she reached Madras.
 She was at Penang on 17 August and Malacca on 8 September, and arrived at Whampoa anchorage on 19 October.
 Homeward bound, she was at Lintin on 20 February 1814, reached St Helena on 26 May, and arrived back at Blackwall on 20 August.

 2nd EIC voyage (1815–1816)

 Atlas sailed from Portsmouth on 28 February 1815, bound for Madras and China.
 She reached Madras on 22 July, Penang on 1 September, and Malacca on 23 September.
 She arrived at Whampoa on 30 October.
 Homeward bound, she crossed the Second Bar on 24 December, reached St Helena on 26 May 1816, and arrived at Blackwall on 17 May.

+When Atlas arrived back at London she discharged her crew, including her Chinese sailors hired in Canton. repatriated 23 to Canton, together with 357 others, leaving the Downs on 20 July 1816.